numericalalgorithmsgroup/MLFirstSteps_Azure/README.md

 ## Getting a copy of the tutorial repository

-Next we need to acquire a local copy of the tutorial repository.
+One we are logged into the VM instance, we need to acquire a local copy of the tutorial repository.
 We will do this on the local ssd of the instance, which is mounted at `/mnt/resource`:

 ```shell